mixelpixel/Lambda-University/BrownBag/readme.md

   - I just find that it is useful to explicitly articulate these really basic, fundamental things because, unlike a simple console command, compurter science and the rest of the world gets very complicated, ambiguous and confusing really quickly.
   - When I am lost or overwhelmed, I can use the analytial tools to find solid ground from which to reorient or build upon.

+## So, in summation, the respect for obtaining knowledge can be applied to computaional observation, hypothesis and peer review.
+With that in mind, be nice to your pair partner and the person you make a Pull Request to :D

 ### To end, I will leave you with the three kinds of knowledge and the three answers to every question, "why?"
 ### Three kinds of empirical verification:
   1. Axiomatic, or, self evident knowledge
     - e.g. "dividends require financing" or "2 + 2 = 4"
     - things which are true by definition
     - also, tautologies, basically things which are saying the same thing backwards and forwards, e.g. many things may add up to four, but the statement "4 = 2 + 2" is the same statement as "2 + 2 = 4"
   2. Empirical Knowledge
     - you can backus-naur this into _empirically verifible empirical verification_ if you really want to
     - e.g. "brute" facts, such as "the earth is ~93 million miles from the sun" or "the bell of Big Ben weighs 13,760 kilograms."
     - e.g. "institutional" facts such as "Brad and Angelina are divorced" or "Bernie Sanders a Senator from Vermont"
   3. Self-knowledge
     - e.g. "I feel glad", "that tickles" or "I'm thirsty"
     - self knowledge is essentially knowledge of the self _by_ the self.
     - I don't mean some deep, introspective intuition, I just mean the things a self can verify about their own self.
     - This one particular kind of knowledge, for better or worse, is **only** verifiable by the self and no others.
 Someone else can agree with me when I say, "I feel glad" and they may observe my demeanor and behaviour and presume as much, but this is categorically distinct from anyone else empirically verifying my self-knowledge.
     - This aspect of what is sometimes called the irreducible first-person ontology of consciousness presents and epistemic limitation.
 But I digress.
 ### Three answers to every question, "why?"
   1. Why not?
   2. Because...
    - Often when "why?" is aksed in place of "how?" there actually is a cause which can be cited, but "because" can be ambiguous.
 For example:
    - Q: "Because I am cold" answers two different questions very differently
      1. A: "Why are you shivering?"
      2. A: "Why are you putting on your sweater?"
      - In the former case, _cause_ is cited, in the second case, _reason_.
   3. You have to figure that out for yourself, silly!

-### So, in summation, the respect for obtaining knowledge can be applied to computaional observation, hypothesis and peer review.
-With that in mind, be nice to your pair partner and the person you make a Pull Request to :D

 ## Things to review - SKIP???????????
   1. Truth - a condition of propositions; the correspondence of what is said is the case and what actually is the case.
 If a statement matches or fits or _corresponds to_ the case, then that statement is true.